-5.46.3 Emergency Situations
+5.45.3 Emergency Situations

 Employees and/or ECC first responders must notify the supervisor immediately of any work-related injury.
 If a work-related injury is an emergency, 911 should be called immediately.
 The medical providers will determine the appropriate care and whether or not the employee needs to be treated at the hospital.
-The authorize treatment.
+The College designated representative will contact the hospital and authorize treatment.
 If the nature of the work-related injury is such that the employee cannot immediately submit the completed report of injury form, the employee's supervisor will assist the employee in completing the form as soon as possible.